Porsche 911 (991): 911 Carrera/Targa 4 GTS (2017–2019)

 In January 2017, five new GTS versions (RWD coupé and cabriolet as well as AWD coupé, cabriolet and Targa) were launched.

 In October 2017, Porsche celebrated their 19th Le Mans win with 911 Carrera 4 GTS British Legends Edition.
 This edition could have 3 different trims, paying tribute to exact Porsche's Le Mans cars: 1 - Red paintjob with white stripes and number 23 on doors; 3 - Blue car with white, red and gold stripes and number 1; 3 - White car with black stripes and number 19 fitted in red square.
 All cars had black rims.
-Unknown amount of cars was made.
+An unknown number of cars was made.

 In October 2018, Porsche showed 911 Targa 4 GTS Exclusive Manufaktur Edition developed for German market.
 The exterior is painted in Agate Grey color with White Gold Metallic and Brilliant Silver accents.
 RS Spyder rims come as standard, too.
 The interior is finished in brown leather with white stitching.
 No information about production numbers is available.